Arabs vow to confront Islamic State, cooperate with international efforts

 Arab League chief Nabil al-Arabi told the session that the rise of the group in Iraq challenged not merely the authority of the state but "its very existence and the existence of other states" and called for a decisive resolution to confront terrorism militarily, politically, economically and culturally.

-Arabi suggested that military action could take place under the umbrella of an Arab League joint defense pact.
+Arabi suggested that military action could take place under the umbrella of an Arab League joint defence pact.

 It was not clear whether the Arab commitment to take all necessary action against Islamic State and other militant groups would include direct military involvement in Iraq or Syria.